Norwich University of the Arts: Academic profile

 Postgraduate courses include MAs in Communication Design, Curation, Fashion, Fine Art, Games, Moving Image and Sound, Photography, and Textile Design.

 MPhil and PhD research degrees are also offered in many arts, design, and media areas.

 Research

-NUA entered the national Research Excellence Framework in 2014 with funding awarded to develop capability.
-In the 2014 REF submission, 55% of NUA's submitted research was confirmed to be "world leading" or "internationally excellent".
+Norwich University of the Arts entered the national Research Excellence Framework in 2014 with funding awarded to develop capability.
+In the 2014 REF submission, 55% of Norwich University of the Arts submitted research was confirmed to be "world leading" or "internationally excellent".

-NUA's research has been judged to be particularly successful in terms of its impact on the broader cultural and economic landscape: 40% of NUA research has been classified as "world leading" and 50% as "internationally excellent".
+Norwich University of the Arts research has been judged to be particularly successful in terms of its impact on the broader cultural and economic landscape: 40% of Norwich University of the Arts research has been classified as "world leading" and 50% as "internationally excellent".

 Norwich University of the Arts is a founding member of CREST, the Consortium for Research Excellence Support and Training, a group of higher education institutes that does interdisciplinary work related to research excellence and research focused staff and student training.

 Students' Union

 The students' union represents all students and focuses on student experience, support, and activities.
 The union also has student offers and discount bus passes.
 It is affiliated with the National Union of Students (United Kingdom).